 When you apply for an undergraduate degree at the University of St Andrews, you will apply to a specific degree programme.
-However, your admission will be to one of the University's four Faculties, which are the Faculty of Arts, the Faculty of Divinity, the Faculty of Medicine, and the Faculty of Science.
+However, your admission will be to one of the University's four Faculties:

-Each Faculty is led by a Dean and has its own entrance requirements which you must satisfy in addition to the subject specific entrance requirements of your chosen programme.
+Each Faculty is led by a Dean and has its own entry requirements which you must satisfy in addition to the subject-specific entry requirements of your chosen programme.